-Selecting the excess temperature/salinity option the source temperature/salinity is the sum of the specified excess temperature/salinity and temperature/salinity at a point in the model if the magnitude of the source is positive (water is discharge into the ambient water).
+Selecting the excess temperature/salinity (Addition) option the source temperature/salinity is the sum of the specified excess temperature/salinity and temperature/salinity at a point in the model if the magnitude of the source is positive (water is discharge into the ambient water).
 If it is an isolated source the point is the location of the source.
 If it is a connected source the point is the location where water is discharged out of the water.
 The source temperature/salinity is the temperature/salinity at the source point if the magnitude of the source is negative (water is discharge out the ambient water).
 This type can be used to describe e.g. a heat exchange or other processes where the temperature (heat) or salinity is added to the water by a diffusion process.
+Selecting the excess temperature/salinity (Multiplication) option the source temperature/salinity is the product of the specified factor and the temperature/salinity at a point in the model if the magnitude of the source is positive (water is discharged into the ambient water).